ITNATH/Javascript-Basics/README.md

      EXPRESSION
 ++ incremental variable
 -- decrementa variable
-= " " proceed a quote
+= " " proceed a quote/assign value/
 == EQUAL TO WITH LESS ACCURACY
 === EQAULT TO WITH DETAILED ACCURACY